List of iCarly characters: Maeve

-Maeve (Lyric Lewis) is Harper's cousin who disappeared four years prior to the beginning of the revival series and had been presumed kidnapped.
+Maeve (Lyric Lewis) is Harper's cousin who disappeared for four years prior to the beginning of the revival series and had been presumed kidnapped.
 She resurfaces in the episode "iTake a Girl's Trip" to spend time with Harper.
 However, she meets Spencer and inadvertently upsets Harper by dating him and choosing to move into his apartment while she looks for a place of her own.

 Ridgeway Junior High School

 Faculty

-Principal Ted Franklin (Tim Russ) is the school principal, who is fond of Carly and Freddie.
-Principal Franklin is sometimes fond of Sam because he loves iCarly.
+Principal Ted Franklin (Tim Russ) is the school principal, who is fond of Carly, Freddie and occasionally Sam.
+He is a nice principal that is generally well liked by the students.

 Miss Francine Briggs (Mindy Sterling) is a mean English teacher that Carly and her friends like to tease.
 She is also one of Spencer's former teachers.

 Mr. Howard (David St. James) is a math teacher and detention moderator with an extremely unpleasant personality.
-He is a vindictive, hateful, perpetually angry person that hates practically everything – laughter, children, and even his wife.
-Everyone at Ridgeway, including Carly and her friends as well as Principal Franklin, dislike him, and the feeling is mutual.
+He is a vindictive, hateful, perpetually angry person.
+Everyone at Ridgeway, including Carly and her friends as well as Principal Franklin, are shown to dislike him.

 Mr. Devlin (Adrian Neil) is a British history teacher at Ridgeway Middle School.
 According to Freddie, he is snotty and very strict to his students.

 Miss Lauren Ackerman (Jessica Makinson) is an emotionally unstable, verbally abusive history teacher at Ridgeway.
 She appears in the episode "iHave A Lovesick Teacher," where she dates Spencer.
 While dating Spencer, she is kind and giddy.
+When she and Spencer have relationship issues, she unfairly punishes her class.

 Mr. Stern (Joseph Buttler) is a teacher at Ridgeway Middle School.
 He is very strict and usually seen coming out of the teacher's lounge when there is an emergency.

 Mr. Henning (Andrew Hill Newman) is a hippie science teacher at Ridgeway Middle School.
 Spencer once had him as a science teacher but complained that Henning was like a freaky weirdo and smelled like rotting wood.

 Superintendent Harold Gorman (Weston Blakesley) is the Superintendent of Ridgeway Middle School and Principal Franklin's boss.
 He appeared in "iHave My Principals".